-Following the learnings in the Minitron work~\cite{Minitron}, we opt for logit-only distillation, minimizing the forward KL Divergence~\cite{Kullback1951} loss across the teacher and student probabilities, and ignore the LM cross-entropy loss altogether.
+We opt for logit-only distillation, minimizing the forward KL Divergence~\cite{Kullback1951} loss across the teacher and student probabilities, and ignore the LM cross-entropy loss altogether.
 Here, the unpruned and pruned models correspond to the teacher and student, respectively.
 We use the hyperparameters listed in Table~\ref{tab:distillation_details} during distillation.
 We use 32 NVIDIA DGX H100 nodes for our training jobs.